 rare, there is the risk of death.
 Other risks include:

 Bleeding, infection, and pain from the catheter insertion

 Damage to blood vessels from the catheter

 Hole (puncture) to the heart

-- Damage to the heart, which might require a permanent pacemaker
+Damage to the heart.
+This damage might require a permanent pacemaker.

 Blood clots, which might lead to a stroke

-- Narrowing of the pulmonary veins (veins that transport blood from the lungs to the
+Narrowing of the pulmonary veins.
+These are the veins that carry blood from the lungs

 You are more likely to have complications if you are older or if you have certain

 health and heart conditions.